Hoekz/JS-TDD-201/Network/module-network.md

 We then assert that the text of the message has been correctly put in the message DOM and that the class `other` has been applied since the message is coming from a different sender.

+### outgoing message

+[Our second test](/Network/websocket/test.js#L35-50) focuses on handling a new message sent from the local instance of the app.
+We first `type` into our text field the message we want to send.
+Then we `click` the send button to initiate the request.

+We `await` the `nextMessage` our server receives (which is an array of messages) and extract the sent message.
+We check that the text is correct and then attach an `id` to the message and push it out to all the listeners.
+We find the created DOM node based off the message ID and assert that the text is correct and that the class `me` has been added since the message was sent by the local user.